Cheltenham Trophy Handicap Chase Preview, Tips, Runners & Trends (Festival Trials Day)

 Cheltenham Trophy Handicap Chase Past Winners

 Here are the Cheltenham Trophy Handicap Chase past winners for the last 10 renewals.
 Each row details the year of the race, the horse which won along with the age & weight of the horse.
-The trainer of the horse at the time of winning the Cheltenham Trophy Handicap Chase as well as the jockey is also displayed along with the starting price the horse was sent off.
+The horse's trainer and the jockey at the time of winning the Cheltenham Trophy Handicap Chase are also displayed, along with the starting price at which the horse was sent off.

 YearHorseInfo